 At least once a day I get a message from a recruiter offering some new job for which the recruiter thinks I’d be a great fit.
 While I do appreciate knowing that I’m findable and in lots of databases of potential candidates, I am often unable to give an unqualified yes to submit my name to the employer.
 With this blog post, I’ll attempt to create an FAQ for recruiters such that after I get a message, when appropriate, I can send a link to this blog for more info.

 What do I look for?

 I look for UX research, evaluation and training work.
-Substantively, this includes strategy workshops, requirements gathering, heuristic reviews, usability testing, focus groups, ethnographic research, user interviews, web analytics, accessibility, content strategy, information architecture, web and mobile evaluation, search engine optimization (SEO), a variety of UX-related training modules, custom training and mentoring.
+Substantively, this includes strategy workshops, requirements gathering, heuristic reviews, usability testing, focus groups, ethnographic research, user interviews, accessibility, information architecture, web and mobile evaluation, a variety of UX-related training modules, custom training and mentoring.
 I also help companies better understand the nuances of hiring UX professionals and building effective UX teams.